atreyasha/spp-explainability/docs/develop.md

         3.  both have some papers which could be cited to add some relevance

-    2. Explainability execution speed

-        1.  add batch size to explainability while computing `interim_scores`, but would require that `explain_data` and `explain_text` are sorted beforehand in a symmetric manner and respecting the fact that sorting requires label to be replaced with text, also need to add `batch_size` to `arg_parser`

-        2.  if applicable, merge efficiencies from `visualize_efficiently` such as using `heapq`

-    3. Dedicated modelling
+    2. Dedicated modelling

-        1.  think again about removing binarizer if it limits freedom of model too much

-        2.  add option to increase threshold for STE to detect more distinct and sparse patterns instead of roughly half -\> call this threshold \"tau\"
+        1.  add option to increase threshold for STE to detect more distinct and sparse patterns instead of roughly half -\> call this threshold `tau` -\> consider removing Heaviside name from STE for simplicity

-        3.  attempt to make normalizer dynamically ignore infinities instead of expecting fixed sizes -\> could be done with a simple normalization routine but would have to work on vectoring code
+        2.  attempt to make normalizer dynamically ignore infinities instead of expecting fixed sizes -\> could be done with a simple normalization routine but would have to work on vectoring code

-        4.  consider adding back elementwise affine transformations for LayerNorm -\> but this could possibly result in dead patterns to be activated which is an illogical result -\> unless we can guarantee that infinity states will always be ignored

-        5.  consider using a generic function for batch minima, since this could be dependent on the semiring
+        3.  consider using a generic function for batch minima, since this could be dependent on the semiring

-        6.  encourage learning of wildcards by increasing its scale factor default -\> in case there are not enough

-        7.  add 2 threads specific arguments to all jarvis shell scripts and commit as local optimizations

-        8.  change frequency of tensorboard, evaluation and model saving to update-level
+        4.  change frequency of tensorboard, evaluation and model saving to update-level

             1.  update arg parser with new arguments